geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 last free spot in the column.

 We'll use the knowledge and experience we gained from building Tic Tac Toe.
 Both games have a 2D grid.
-We'll need to make sure we prevent ourself from accessing indexes off the board.
+We'll need to make sure we prevent ourselves from accessing indexes off the board.
 Both games have two players who alternate turns.
 We'll need to make sure players only make valid moves and we keep track of the current player correctly.